-Cottages in the woods, crazy circus rings, trains chugging through the mountains – Spanish children’s illustrator Fernando Juarez crafts expertly realised storybook scenes, and then there are his character design skills, which are equally impressive.
+Cottages in the woods, crazy circus rings, trains chugging through the mountains – Spanish children’s illustrator Fernando Juarez crafts expertly realized storybook scenes, and then there are his character design skills, which are equally impressive.
 As well as children’s publishing and advertising briefs, he loves tackling commissions from any sector.

 In addition to his atmospheric children’s book illustrations, Fernando is art supervisor at the Madrid studio Ilion Animation where he works with a team of CGI experts.
 The company produces 3D feature films for children, including the successful Planet 51.
 Fernando studied graphic design and illustration at Ramon Falcon Art School in Lugo, Spain.